UDT-ITF/website/source/api/index.md

 The ITF Text API can be called in two forms: one to request a text fragment, and a second to request technical information about the underlying source text.
 Both forms convey the request's information in the path segment of the URL, rather than as query parameters.
-This makes responses more easily able to be cached, either at the server or by standard web-caching infrastructure.
+This makes responses more easily cacheable, either by the server or standard web-caching infrastructure.

 To allow for extension, this specification does not define the behaviour of an implementing server when it receives requests that do not match